-If you want to make your bias tape without having to piece together lots of fiddly strips then try learning how to make continuous bias tape.
-This is especially handy when you have large amounts of bias to make for quilts or other big projects.
+Learn how to make continuous bias tape without having to piece together lots of fiddly strips.
+This is especially handy when you have large amounts of bias to make for quilts or other big sewing projects.
 This method can save you a lot of time and even beginners can start to make continuous bias tape (also called continuous bias binding).

 Many sewers prefer continuous bias tape as it has fewer joins and no individual piecings which saves time and frustration.
 This is the favorite bias tape method used by quilters and clothing sewers.

 Continuous Bias Tape Supplies

 What you will need –

 - FABRIC – At least 1/2 yard (0.45m) of tightly-woven fabric that can be pressed.
 Natural fibers such as cotton are best.
 I like to use squares of quilting cotton.
 Try and choose fabrics with a small scale print as they will look the best when cut into strips.
 Fat quarters are great for making continuous bias tape.

 - MARKING – Marking pen or chalk with a sharp tip

 - MACHINE – Sewing machine that does a small straight stitch

 - FOOT – All-purpose sewing foot

 Watch this quick video from my YouTube channel so you can visualize the process before you start.
 It is just a few minutes so relax and enjoy!